mlafeldt/chef-runner/README.md

 3) Run local recipe when passing recipe name:

-    $ chef-runner foo
+    $ chef-runner ::foo

-4) Run external recipe when passing `cookbook::recipe`:
+4) Run any recipe when passing cookbook name plus recipe name:

     $ chef-runner dogs::bar
+    $ chef-runner dogs # same as dogs::default

 5) Run multiple recipes (of mixed type) in order given:

     $ chef-runner recipes/foo.rb bar dogs::baz

-**Note: When defining recipes in a format other than `cookbook::recipe`, you must be inside a cookbook directory with a `metadata.rb` file for chef-runner to know the cookbook's name.**
+**Note: When defining recipes in a format other than 4), you must be inside a cookbook directory with a `metadata.rb` file for chef-runner to know the cookbook's name.**

 Moreover, chef-runner allows you to load node attributes from a local JSON file: